Ganso, from Fluminense, is operated and will have to use plates and screws to fix the fracture; see images

-After suffering a fracture in one of the bones of the right forearm in the game against Barcelona-EQU, midfielder Paulo Henrique Ganso underwent surgery for radio osteosynthesis (fracture fixation) on Monday.
+Midfielder Paulo Henrique Ganso yesterday underwent surgery for radio osteosynthesis, one of the bones in his right forearm, after being injured in Fluminense’s 1-1 draw with Barcelona de Guayaquil (EQU), last Thursday.
+The procedure was successful and the expected discharge is between 24 and 48 hours.

 In addition to the operation, the Fluminense shirt 10 had to place plates and screws to fix the fracture.
-The procedure took place at the Copa Star Hospital.
+The procedure took place at Hospital Copa Star, in the South Zone of Rio de Janeiro.

 Ganso felt his arm at 41 minutes of the initial stage when he supported himself on the ground for the fall after taking a bicycle.
 He immediately had the place immobilized and left the field crying, giving way to Cazares.